-- Ensure you are getting sufficient magnesium and calcium in your diet – this can help with muscle and nerve spasms.
+- Ensure you’re getting sufficient magnesium and calcium in your diet – this can help with muscle and nerve spasms.

 - Make sure you have a comfortable mattress and bedding, and that you sleep in a comfortable position, even with a partner.
-Personally I’ve found that I often experience a hypnic jerk when I am cuddling my partner to fall asleep, but am not really in the most comfortable position.
+Personally I’ve found that I often experience hypnic jerks when I’m cuddling my partner to fall asleep, but am not really in the most comfortable position.

-- If you are someone that suffers from anxiety or stress, then this is another issue to address altogether.
-However, you may find some useful advice in the section about relaxation exercises for sleep and also the article about mindfulness exercises.
-These cover both practical short-term exercises, and also some ideas for more long-term techniques to tackle stress and anxiety.
+- If you’re someone that suffers from anxiety or stress, then this is an important issue to try and address.
+You may find some useful advice in the section about relaxation exercises for sleep and also the article about mindfulness exercises.
+These cover both practical short-term exercises and also ideas for more long-term techniques to tackle stress and anxiety.

 - Try not to allow yourself to get too tired or fatigued.
 Obviously this depends on your particular circumstances, as some people understandably have very busy and tiring lives.
 But it may be up to you to try to give more importance to how much sleep you get.

 Avoid the vicious cycle of worry

 Hypnic jerks can become cyclical if you start worrying about them.
-This is a very common thing that happens with sleeping difficulties.
+This is a very common thing that happens with many sleeping difficulties.

 For example, people who have insomnia will often start worrying that they won’t be able to get to sleep.
 This worrying then becomes the thing that causes their insomnia, even if the original cause has long gone.

-So in the same way, if you worry about hypnic jerks, then you may start to get less sleep and become more fatigued.
+So in the same way if you worry about hypnic jerks you may start to get less sleep and become more fatigued.
 Being fatigued is thought to contribute to the frequency of hypnic jerks, and so it’s more likely you’ll experience them.